|Nutritional Guidelines (per serving)|

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe for a sweet and sour sauce is easy and tastes so much better than store-bought mixes.
-It's also healthier for you (no additives or preservatives).
-Use this sauce to create your own sweet and sour chicken pork, tofu, and more.
-You'll love the tangy flavor of this sauce, and it can be made as spicy or mild as you like - great either way.
+It's also healthy for you (no additives or preservatives).
+Use this sauce to create your own sweet and sour chicken, pork, tofu, and more.
+You'll love the tangy flavor of this sauce, and it can be made as spicy or mild as you like—great either way.
 Thai sweet and sour dishes are popular both in Thailand and throughout the world.
-Give this one a try, and you may just put away your take-out menu next time a sweet and sour craving hits.
+Give this one a try, and you may just put away your take-out menu the next time a sweet and sour craving hits.
 Enjoy!

 - 1/2 cup white vinegar (or red wine vinegar)

 - 2 tablespoons fish sauce (or for vegetarians: 1 tablespoon soy sauce and 1/3 teaspoon sea salt)